iteratec/OpenSpeedMonitor/README.md

     Tested with MySQL.
 Should run with Oracle out of the box.
 OpenSpeedMonitor uses regular expressions via `rlike` command in grails object relational mapper gorm. `rlike` is supported for MySQL and Oracle.
 Other DBMS supporting regular expressions in sql queries would necessitate slight modifications to run performant.

-* Operating system (OS) to run OpenSpeedMonitor can be any server OS for which JRE 7 and the servlet container and dbms of choice are available.
+* Operating system (OS) to run OpenSpeedMonitor can be any server OS for which JRE 8 and the servlet container and dbms of choice are available.

     Mainly tested on [debian][13].

+* Alternatively to run OpenSpeedMonitor directly on a server one can use docker-compose file in _docker/_ folder to run OpenSpeedMonitor in docker containers.
+All you need is the docker daemon on the target host in order to run OpenSpeedMonitor in docker.
+All the other prerequisites defined in this section aren't necessary because these already exist inside the containers.

 Installation OpenSpeedMonitor
 ---------------------
 As a [grails][3] application OpenSpeedMonitor is jvm and servlet API based.
 So its runtime environment is a servlet container.
 The deployment artefact of servlet API based web applications is a war file (web application archive).

-The recommended way to install OpenSpeedMonitor is to create a war file through running grails war command.
+One way to install OpenSpeedMonitor is to create a war file through running _gradle assemble_.

 From project root on Linux/MAC:

-    ./grailsw war
+    ./gradlew assemble

 or on Windows:

-    ./grailsw.bat war
+    ./gradlew.bat assemble

 Created war file can be deployed to servlet container of choice.
-See grails documentation for details on [grails war command][10].
+See [grails build documentation][10] for details.

-Grails also provides possibility to run application **in embedded tomcat container**.
+Since version 3 Grails is based on Spring Boot and so can be run easily **in embedded tomcat container**.

 From project root on Linux/MAC:

-    ./grailsw prod run-war
+    ./gradlew prod bootRun

 or on Windows:

-    ./grailsw.bat prod run-war
+    ./gradlew.bat prod bootRun

-See grails documentation for details on [grails run-war command][9].
+Created war file can be deployed to servlet container of choice.
+See [grails build documentation][10] for details.

+Like described in previous prerequisites section OpenSpeedMonitor can be deployed and run in docker containers.
+One can use docker-compose file _docker/docker-compose.yml_  to start multiple containers via this simple call:

+    cd docker
+    docker-compose up

 Configuration
 =====================
 Grails framework implements convention over configuration pattern.
 So a lot of configuration settings are preset with sensible defaults and you won't have to touch them ever.
 Default configuration files are located in `./grails-app/conf/`.

 Configuration settings you have to change from defaults should be located in an external configuration file.
-A sample for such an external config file can be found in `./grails-app/config/OpenSpeedMonitor-config.groovy.sample`.
+A sample for such an external config file can be found in `./grails-app/config/OpenSpeedMonitor-config.yml.sample`.
 A copy of that file can be located in

-    ~/.grails/OpenSpeedMonitor-config.groovy
+    ~/.grails/OpenSpeedMonitor-config.yml

 Settings in that external config file will override defaults configured in `./grails-app/conf/` on startup.